 - A general ledger provides you with a record /track of all financial transactions.

 - To integrate your payable data with your purchasing system, use account payable.
 Using this feature, you can easily track and control your cash flow.

 - Account receivable is a feature to track customer payments, allowing you to automate tasks like sending payment reminders.

-- Profit tracking is the best feature to view the overall financial performance.
+- Profit tracking is the best feature for viewing the overall financial performance.
 It helps to see how your business is using its financial resources.
-And also, it is used to calculate how much your organization is profiting from your efforts.
+And also it is used to calculate how much your organization is profiting from your efforts.